Hohoemi Gaeshi

 "Hohoemi Gaeshi" (微笑がえし) is the 18th single by Japanese music trio Candies.
 Written by Yoko Aki and Yūsuke Hoguchi, the single was released on February 25, 1978.
 The song contains certain lyrics of their previous singles "Haru Ichiban", "Un, Deux, Trois", and "Wana".

-The song hit No. 1 on Oricon's singles chart and sold over 829,000 copies, becoming their only No. 1 single.
+The song hit No. 1 on Oricon's singles chart and spent 22 weeks in that chart.
+It sold over 829,000 copies, becoming their only No. 1 single and highest-selling single.

 Track listing

 All lyrics are written by Yoko Aki; all music is composed and arranged by Yūsuke Hoguchi.